 So you just came up with the next big app idea to hit the market since Uber…and lucky for you, you’re friends with a software developer who is actually going to spend their precious free time to help you build it.
-Fantastic.
+Congrats.

 Note: This is a rare occurrence and although not widely known, most developers also have great ideas they are working on and will more than likely not want to build yours.
 So if you need to hire someone, try here, or here.

 Perhaps this is the first time you’ve actually worked with a developer and are unaware of the fact that you can’t just tell them, “hey, build me an app that let’s people order dinner from an amateur chef’s home kitchen” without actually spelling out the various requirements you want to see in the application.
 So if this is the case, sorry it’s not that easy, but we’ll get there…

 What you do need to do is be able to provide your developer with a prioritized feature “to-do” list, or what we call in Agile, a Product Backlog.
 The goal here of the product backlog is to break the big-picture vision of your app down into manageable increments that can be executed by a developer.

 Think about if your boss just asked you to put on a global conference for all employees in your company.
 This is a huge task, but with some thought can be broken down into smaller, more actionable items like: Hire a keynote speaker, Cater lunch, Set the conference agenda, etc.